ogletrees/GEE_post_analysis/analysis.md

 | images     |  300 |
 | time       |  291 |

 Looking at single word frequencies is not much help.
-The image collection is a key part of Google Earth Engine so bath words occur often.
+The image collection is a key part of Google Earth Engine so both words occur often.
 'Error' also would be excepted as users look for assistance.

 | word1      | word2      |    n |
 | :--------- | :--------- | ---: |